|

 What do I say while proposing?

 Be original!
 There’s no set script for proposals.
 The most important thing is that you say what you mean, and it’s from the heart.
 Chances are, your partner picked you for a reason.
 Following that logic, they most likely want you to be yourself during the proposal, not recite a handful of lines you found online.
-Though quoting a movie would be kind of funny, it’s not recommended.
+Though quoting a movie would be funny, it’s not recommended.

 How do you record a proposal?

 I highly recommend at least having a photographer there.
-Ideally, you’re only going to do this once, and those photos will save the memory for a lifetime.
+Ideally, you will only do this once, and those photos will save the memory for a lifetime.
 Hiring a proposal photographer is fairly easy.
 Most photographers are willing to set up your phone on a tripod and record that as well if hiring a videographer is out of budget.
 If you’re by yourself in a private space, consider setting up a hidden camera ahead of time (your phone is fine).
 If you’re in a public space, be sure to hire a professional photographer or videographer to capture the moment.

 Have peace of mind knowing your once-in-a-lifetime moments won’t be missed.